sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/server.md

 **Always refer to this page before upgrading Sourcegraph,** as it comprehensively describes the steps needed to upgrade, and any manual migration steps you must perform.

+## 3.20 -> 3.21.0

+If you had LSIF data uploaded prior to upgrading to 3.21.0, there is a background migration that moves all existing LSIF data into the `codeintel-db`.
+Once this process completes, the `/lsif-storage/dbs` directory on the precise-code-intel-bundle-manager volume should be empty, and the bundle manager should print the following log message:

+> Migration to Postgres has completed.
+All existing LSIF bundles have moved to the path /lsif-storage/db-backups and can be removed from the filesystem to reclaim space.

+Once this message has been printed, you are free to delete the bundle files moved into the `/lsif-storage/db-backups` directory on the bundle-manager volume.

+> Warning: In order to ensure there is no data loss, **do not upgrade out of the 3.21.x release branch** until you have seen this log message, or verified that the `/lsif-storage/dbs` directory on the precise-code-intel-bundle-manager volume is empty.

 ### Standard upgrade procedure

 To update, just use the newer `sourcegraph/server:N.N.N` Docker image (where `N.N.N` is the version number) in place of the older one, using the same Docker volumes.
 Your server's data will be migrated automatically if needed.